telehash/telehash.github.io/v3/channels/chat.md

 ### Message IDs

 Every message is identified by a unique ID that is generated by and unique to a single participant.
-These IDs are always a combination of 8 lower-case hex characters (32-bit [murmurhash3](http://en.wikipedia.org/wiki/MurmurHash)) and a sequence integer, for example `756ed443,942`.
+These IDs are always a combination of a base32 encoded SipHash output and a sequence integer, for example `cn33wzacvwfya,942`.

-The first time any participant starts or accepts chat, it must compute a new sequence resulting in a `join` ID by starting with a random 4 byte secret and recursively hashing that secret some sequence number of iterations.
-The sequence chosen is the maximum number of messages that participant will be able to send in this chat over it's entire lifetime.
-For example, this is a join ID for up to 1000 messages: `431b7ae2,1000`.
+The first time any participant starts or accepts chat it must begin with a join message at sequence 0.
+The initial SipHash digest is calculated from the participants hashname (32 bytes) and the chat ID (8 bytes).
+Subsequent messages have a SipHash digest calculated from the previous ID appended with the SipHash of the previous sequence message bytes (16 bytes total).

-The join ID is then saved in the roster for every hashname and all messages from that hashname must use a lower sequence number than their join with the correct originating hash for that sequence.
+The join ID is then saved in the roster for every hashname and all messages from that hashname must use a higher sequence number and correctly chained IDs.

+* joinID: `b32encode(siphash(b32decode("2whzi65idcn33wzacvwfy2shsgdgtabr4gadcxtfbwhy2atxok2q") + b32decode("sgoomt3lqqkia")))`
+* first message: `b32encode(siphash(b32decode(joinID) + siphash(joinMessage)))`

 ## Roster